Arunprakash-A/DL-Pytorch-Workshop/README.md

      - Building the tokenizer by encapsulating the Normalizer, pre-tokenizer and tokenization algorithm (BPE)
      - Locally Save and Load the tokenizer
      - Using it in the Transformer module
-     - Exercise: Build Tokenizer with shared vocabulary.
+     - Exercise: Build a Tokenizer with shared vocabulary.
 10. **Training Custom Seq2Seq model  using Vanilla Transformer Architecture** [Notebook](https://colab.research.google.com/drive/1MbUDJup6i1MgXimMfo1mLeWpsH7nK-_K?usp=sharing)
      - **Difficulty Level:** Medium, if you know how to build models in PyTorch.
      - Build Vanilla Transformer architecture in Pytorch
-     - Create configuration file for model using __PretrainedConfig__ class
+     - Create a configuration file for a model using __PretrainedConfig__ class
      - Wrap it by HF __PreTrainedModel__ class
      - Use the custom tokenizer built in the previous notebook
      - Use Trainer API to train the model
 11. **Upload it to Hub** [Notebook]
      - Under Preparation

+**UPDATE:** Added Hugging Face Notebooks.
+If you plan to use Transformer Architecture for any task, HF is the way to go!
+The Transformer module is built on top of Pytorch (and Tensorflow) to do a lot of heavy lifting!